-UW departments must submit a Surplus Request Form on the SWAP website to declare property as surplus and request disposal.
+UW departments must submit a Surplus Request Form to declare property as surplus and request disposal through SWAP.
 All property disposed of through SWAP must conform to SWAP’s Material Acceptance Guidelines.
 With the exception of computer components, all property must be re-purposable as whole or parts-or-repair devices.
 All furniture must be in salable condition.

 Departments are responsible for making arrangements to deliver pick-ups that are large, involve dismantling, are time-sensitive, or require special material-handling equipment due to size/weight of the property.
 If you are unsure about whether your load is appropriate for SWAP’s pick-up services, submit a Surplus Request for pick-up and you will be contacted by SWAP staff if we have any concerns.

-A Surplus Request Form must be submitted PRIOR to dropping off surplus property.
+A Surplus Request Form must be submitted and an approval email received from SWAP prior to dropping off surplus property.
 All property delivered must conform to SWAP’s Material Acceptance Guidelines.
-SWAP staff is available to receive drop-offs Monday through Friday 8:00am – 4:00pm at 1061 Thousand Oaks Trail, Verona WI 53593.
+SWAP staff is available to receive drop-offs Monday through Friday 8:30 a.m. – 3:30 p.m. at 1061 Thousand Oaks Trail, Verona, WI 53593.